-1.6.1 The Council is responsible for maintaining schools covered by the scheme.
-This includes the duty of defraying all the expenses maintaining them (except in the case of a VA school where some expenses are, by statute, payable by the governing body).
+The local authority is responsible for maintaining the schools covered by the scheme, and this includes the duty of defraying all the expenses of maintaining them (except in the case of a voluntary aided school where some of the expenses are, by statute, payable by the governing body).
 Part of the way an authority maintains schools is through the funding system put in place under sections 45 to 53 of the Schools Standards and Framework Act 1998.